Starboy Nathan: 2009–present: Second studio album, 3D and name change

 Since the release of Masterpiece and the promotion for it ending in 2008, Fagan-Gayle has been working on his sophomore effort.
 His second studio album is due for release in November 2011 and is entitled 3D – Determination, Dedication, Desire.
 The first single from the album was "Caught Me Slippin" featuring Flo Rida, which was issued on 5 July 2010.

 In 2011, Fagan-Gayle began using the moniker Starboy Nathan instead of the mononym by which he was originally recognised.
 He explained the reason for the name change in an interview with Tale Tela, "You know what, you kinda proved my point when you said 'Nathan, just Nathan' and that was the point 'just Nathan' and I just wanted to have a bit more fun with it.
 It came from when I was young and I used to perform in front of my family and my parents and my Mum just to say "Starboy time", it's just a bit of fun and it's more distinctive.
 I mean, you can type in Nathan, just Nathan into Google and I might come up or you get 50 million other things whereas 'Starboy Nathan' is very defiant and it's definitive and you can search it and all of my library will come up and stuff so it's a bit more like that.
 And I've changed the Twitter name to 'Starboy Nathan' and the Facebook name as well.
 It didn't confuse any fans, I told them, they were with me on it."

 Following a support slot on the second JLS tour, And The Ndubz tour Starboy Nathan announced that "Diamonds" would be the second single from the 3D album.
 The single was released on 18 April 2011.
 Starboy Nathan will also be supporting The Wanted on their UK tour.

 Starboy Nathan's single "Hangover" (featuring Wretch 32) was released on 12 September 2011 and reached position 92 on the UK Singles Chart.
 His album 3D – Dedication, Determination, Desire was released the following year.

 Fagan-Gayle auditioned in 2012 for The X Factor.
 In auditions he received four yeses to take him through to the Bootcamp round, where he then progressed to the Judges Houses round in Dubai.
-However, judge Nicole Scherzinger did not select him to be one of her final three male singers.
+However, judge Nicole Scherzinger did not select him to be one of her top three male contestants (16 to 24 males).